fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

 Async IO Mode
 -------------

-In asyncio mode the plugin runs either a seperate thread or uses some incoming event from a device or callback mechanism to trigger sending data to Fledge.
+In asyncio mode the plugin runs either a separate thread or uses some incoming event from a device or callback mechanism to trigger sending data to Fledge.
 The asynchronous mode uses two additional entry points to the plugin, one to register a callback on which the plugin sends data, *plugin_register_ingest*  and another to start the asynchronous behavior *plugin_start*.

 Plugin Register Ingest
 ~~~~~~~~~~~~~~~~~~~~~~

-The *plugin_resgister_ingest* call is used to allow the south service to pass a callback function to the plugin that the plugin uses to send data to the service every time the plugin has some new data.
+The *plugin_register_ingest* call is used to allow the south service to pass a callback function to the plugin that the plugin uses to send data to the service every time the plugin has some new data.

 .. code-block:: C